dokryconn/Dokters-Prescription/README.md

 - **Exit Script** - **`[CTRL+ALT+SHIFT+END]`**

-*See the "**Customizing the scripts**" section below, for details on how to customize every feature of this script*
+*See the "**Customizing the scripts**" section below, for details on how to customize every feature of this script.*